-Bombardier to supply Airbus for new engine nacelle program
+Bombardier’s Belfast site tapped to build new Airbus engine component

-Bombardier Aerostructures and Engineering Services says it has been chosen by Airbus as a supplier on a new engine nacelle program.
+Bombardier Inc. says its Belfast, Northern Ireland site has been chosen to build a new engine component for Airbus Group SE's A320neo airliner.

-The company's operations in Northern Ireland will develop and manufacture a new thrust reverser for the Pratt & Whitney powered A320neo family of aircraft.
+The site, part of Bombardier's aerostructures and engineering services unit, will develop and manufacture a new thrust reverser for engine nacelles on Airbus's Pratt & Whitney-powered A320 planes.
+No financial details were disclosed.

-Bombardier is already a supplier to Airbus on a number of programs.
+The contract will provide a boost to Bombardier's effort to built out its aerostructures business, a $1.7-billion-a-year unit that supplies complex metallic and composite structures and components for the Montreal-based plane maker and other clients.

-The deal follows an agreement earlier this year that saw Airbus acquire a majority stake in Bombardier's C Series jet business.
+Roughly three quarters of the unit's volume currently consists of in-house manufacturing for Bombardier aerospace programs such as the Global 7000 luxury jet and C Series commercial airliner.
+One quarter comes from external customers, including Airbus.
+The EBIT margin on work in the latest quarter (before special items) was 9.3 per cent.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.